 Hired by the Habs in 2012, Bergevin’s first four seasons were characterized by relatively minor moves aimed at strengthening the team’s depth and shedding contracts of underperforming players.
 The media generally reported positively about his performance, beginning with his selection of Alex Galchenyuk in the 2012 draft.

 Since then, Bergevin has struggled to regain the confidence of many whose discontent increases each time he addresses the media.
-Anger towards Canadiens management is nothing new as anyone over 35 remembers another general manager, Rejean Houle, who drove the team into oblivion only a few short years after their last Stanley Cup victory while many looked on with disbelief.
+Anger towards Canadiens management is nothing new as anyone over 35 remembers another general manager, Rejean Houle, who drove the team into oblivion only a few short years after their last Stanley Cup victory as many looked on with disbelief.

 Tale of the Tape: Bergevin vs. Houle